Thailand Phuket

 Bang Tao sand by the lagoons

-The softest sand on Bang Tao can be found near the expensive resorts and the lagoons.
+The softest sand on Bang Tao can be found near the resorts and the lagoons.

 Hotels and apartment resorts in Surin